How much does a heat pump cost to run? Heat pump vs gas boiler explained

 Heat pumps are revolutionary in terms of efficiency, delivering more heat output than the electricity input.
 Yet, they are still powered by electricity, and with the price per unit still high and considerably higher than that of a unit of gas, how much does a heat pump cost to run?
 And in the heat pump vs gas boiler equation, which one comes out cheaper?

 It used to be that you could sign up for cheaper deals if you locked yourself into a supplier for longer, you could get a better deal.
-However, with utility prices still at high levels, most of us are tied to the energy price cap, which is set by the regulator, Ofgem, to limit how much you have to pay per unit of gas and electricity, as well as the daily standing charge.
+However, with fluctuations in the energy markets and despite prices having come down in recent months, most of us are tied to the energy price cap, which is set by the regulator, Ofgem, to limit how much you have to pay per unit of gas and electricity, as well as the daily standing charge.

 Heat pump efficiency